tesschin/tesschin.github.io/_pages/publications.md

 - DOI: [https://doi.org/10.1145/3027063.3053188](https://doi.org/10.1145/3027063.3053188)

 ## Conference Proceedings (Korean)
-1. G. Baek, C. Cha, J. Choi, M. Cha, and **Hyojin Chin**.
-2023.
-Depression-related discourse between AI chatbot and users: A qualitative study.
+1. G. Baek, C. Cha, J. Choi, M. Cha, and **Hyojin Chin**, Depression-related discourse between AI chatbot and users: A qualitative study.
 Proceedings of the Korean Information Science Society Conference, 2023

+2. C. Jung, H. Song, **Hyojin Chin**, M. Shin, and M. Cha, Contrastive Learning for Hate Speech Detection.
+Proceedings of the Korean Information Science Society Conference,  2022

+3. A. Zhunis, G. Lima, **Hyojin Chin**, M. Shin, J. Choi, C. Cha, and M. Cha.
+Unique Characteristics of Human-Chatbot Conversations and Their Potential for Mental Health Support, 2022

-2. **Hyojin Chin** et al. 2022.
+4. **Hyojin Chin** et al. 2022.
 Characteristics and Differences of Depressive Moods in Korean and English Chatbot Data.
 Proceedings of HCI Korea 2022, pp.107-111

-3. **Hyojin Chin** et al. 2021.
+5. **Hyojin Chin** et al. 2021.
 A Study on the Categories and Characteristics of Depressive Moods in Chatbot Data.
 Proceedings of the Korea Information Processing Society Conference, 28(2) pp.993-996

-4. Mingi Shin and **Hyojin Chin** et al. 2021.
+6. Mingi Shin and **Hyojin Chin** et al. 2021.
 Hate Speech Detection in Chatbot Data Using KoELECTRA.
 Proceedings of the 33th Annual Conference on Human and Cognitive Language Technology, pp.518-523

-5. **Hyojin Chin** and Mun Yong Yi.
+7. **Hyojin Chin** and Mun Yong Yi.
 2017.
 A Study on the Influence of Contents of Internet News Comments on the Acceptance of New Car Products.
 Proceedings of the Korean Information Science Society Conference.
 605-608

-6. Kim, Seongchan, Jincheul Jang, Seong Jung Kim, **Hyojin Chin** and Mun Yong Yi.
+8. Kim, Seongchan, Jincheul Jang, Seong Jung Kim, **Hyojin Chin** and Mun Yong Yi.
 2016.Job Preference Analysis and Job Matching System Development for the Middle-Aged Class.
 Journal of Intelligence and Information Systems.
 22(4), 247–264

-7. SeongJung Kim, Seongchan Kim, Jincheul Jang, **Hyojin Chin**, and Mun Y. Yi.
+9. SeongJung Kim, Seongchan Kim, Jincheul Jang, **Hyojin Chin**, and Mun Y. Yi.
 2016.
 Job Preference and Selection Analysis of Senior People for Developing Senior Job Recommendation Algorithm.
 Proceedings of the Korean Information Science Society Conference, 331-333.

-8. Jincheul Jang, Dapeng Zhao, Seongchan Kim, **Hyojin Chin**, SeongJung Kim, and Mun Y. Yi.
+10. Jincheul Jang, Dapeng Zhao, Seongchan Kim, **Hyojin Chin**, SeongJung Kim, and Mun Y. Yi.
 2016.
 Requirement Analysis of Personalized Job Matching Service for Middle-Aged Adults in South Korea.
 Proceedings of the HCI Society of Korea, 68-69.